GoogleCloudPlatform/compute-image-windows/README.md

 * `google-compute-engine-auto-updater`
     *   Automatic updater for core Google packages

-The package build tools are published in this project.
+The package build specs are published in this project.

-**To setup GooGet and install packages un the following commands in an elevated PowerShell prompt:**
+**To setup GooGet and install packages run the following commands in an elevated PowerShell prompt:**

 Download and install GooGet: